iamloganwalsh/stock-trading-simulator/README.md

 To stop the redis server, execute: "sudo service redis-server stop"

+If the redis server is already set up on your machine, you only need to execute "sudo service redis-server status".

 ### Preparing the .env file
 In the backend folder stock-trading-simulator/backend, create a new file called ".env".